FctsFxns/schultzen-web/_works/El-FER-i-el-no-fer.md

 ---
 title: EL FER i el no fer
 categories: Projects Performatic Video Sound
-intro: A multidiciplinary puzzle of reflections on the phenomenon of time, labor and a society addicted to production.
-A project sponsored by Nau Côclea and La Casa Elizalde, curated by Clara Garí.
+intro: A multidiciplinary puzzle of reflections on the phenomenon of time and a labor addicted society.
+Sponsored by Nau Côclea and La Casa Elizalde, curated by Clara Garí.

 featured_image: /media/images/QRcube.jpg